mxzhang97/mxzhang97.github.io/_posts/2025-9-5-Quad_Project.md

 ---

 ## Control Policy
 For brevity, we focus on the best control policy for this section.
 We detail the problem formulation and behavioral insights discovered during the process.
-The learning problem is defined as this follows,
+The learning problem is defined as below,

 ### The Problem Formulation